HarwinBorger/CSS-Patterns/README.md

 # CSS-Patterns
 How CSS-patterns wil help you master CSS to become a better front-end developer.

-This document uses methologies such as BEM, OOCSS, ITCSS and personal notes which help you becoming a better front-end developer.
+This document uses methologies such as BEM, OOCSS, ITCSS and personal notes.

 ## The problems to solve
 There is a big list with issues to overcome when you work with unstructured and plain CSS.
 They can be brought back in two groups: